jenkinsci/jenkinsfile-runner/DEVELOPER.md

 ## `payload-dependencies` module

-The `payload` module needs to depend on the presence of many other plugins, but they are only used during the compilation and therefore are not shipped to runtime.
+The `payload` module depends on the presence of many other plugins, but they are only used during the compilation and therefore are not shipped to runtime.

 Having all the dependencies under payload-dependencies makes it easier to exclude